-The lawsuit between rock artist JACKSON BROWNE and Senator John McCain and the Republican Party was recently settled, and ordered dismissed on August 4, 2009, a year after the suit was filed by Browne.
-Browne filed the lawsuit against McCain, the Republican National Committee, and the Ohio Republican Party over the unauthorized usage of Browne’s signature song "Running on Empty" in a commercial criticizing the energy policy of then-Democratic Presidential candidate Barack Obama.
-The commercial was aired on both television and YouTube.com.
+The copyright lawsuit between Senator John McCain and the Republican Party and musician Jackson Browne has been settled and was ordered dismissed.
+The court decision was made on August 4, 2009, one year after Browne filed the lawsuit.
+The action was against McCain, the Ohio Republican Party and the Republican National Committee (RNC) for the unauthorized use of Browne’s signature musical composition “Running on Empty.”
+The song was used in a commercial that criticized the energy policy of Barack Obama, who at the time was the Democratic Presidential candidate.
+It was aired on television networks as well as on YouTube.

-The causes of action listed in Browne’s complaint, filed in U.S. District Court in California, included copyright infringement, trademark infringement, and violation of the California common law right of publicity.
-The defendants’ motion to dismiss relied, amongst other things, on a fair use defense against Browne’s copyright claims and a political speech exemption against the trademark claim.
-The motion to dismiss was ultimately denied.
+The complaint, filed in the U.S. District Court in California, accused the parties of trademark infringement, copyright infringement and violation of California’s common law right of publicity.
+The defendants’ motion to dismiss, which was denied, relied, in part, on the claim of fair use and a political speech exemption against the artist’s copyright and trademark claims, respectively.

 On September 11, 2009, four individuals were indicted by a federal grand jury in the Eastern District of Virginia with conspiracy to commit copyright infringement for allegedly obtaining and illegally releasing copyrighted music.